ilyes150/Mobile-Communication-System/README.md

 ## System Overview

-This telecommunications system simulates a mobile network with the following components:
+This Mobile Communication System simulates a mobile network with the following components:

 - **Phones**: Mobile devices that can make and receive calls
 - **SIM Cards**: Identity and credit management for phones